gumnutdev/docs/docs/components/react.md

 Gumnut is a convenient collaborative editor, but the point of it is to edit your existing data.

-Right now, that data is a simple `Record<string, string>` of field names to text.
+Right now, that data is a simple `Record<string, any>` of structured data.
-Gumnut at launch does not support structured JSON.

 The easiest way to ensure that your data is loaded is to call `actions.load()` as a result of having the server data available.
 What this looks like will vary widely based on your stack.